 We are surrounded by moisture.
 There’s rain from above, water from below, humidity, household moisture generated from breathing, plants and cooking, and more.
 However, we do have control over a few key areas: where and how our homes experience moisture from the outside and the inside, and the choice of materials used at these locations.

 The buildings we live in affect our health in many ways.
 In recent years, research has linked poor health impacts to characteristics of the building environment, including the presence of moisture, airborne volatile organic compounds, allergens, particulates, radon and combustion byproducts such as carbon monoxide and nitrogen oxides.
 Increasingly, public policy makers like the U.S. Department of Housing and Urban Development, the U.S. Environmental Protection Agency and the U.S. Department of Energy have sought to improve home conditions to enhance the health of the constituencies they serve.

-Do you need help solving a residential energy efficiency issue?
-Advanced Energy at Home provides North Carolinians with educational information, help prioritizing next steps and guidance to a contractor that is qualified for the job.
-Our goal in doing so is to support North Carolinians by improving the quality and expectations of work completed in the residential energy efficiency industry.
+Do you need help solving a residential energy issue?
+Advanced Energy at Home provides educational information, help with prioritizing next steps and guidance on finding qualified contractors.
+Our goal is to support North Carolinians by improving the quality and expectations of work completed in the residential energy industry.

-Referrals to reputable contractors may be provided in certain geographic areas and for certain types of work.
-Most commonly, we will refer contractors that have participated in one of our programs or trainings.
-We do not maintain a comprehensive list of all available contractors, just the ones that we trust and know well.
-We also have no financial connection to the companies we recommend.
+Referrals to contractors can be provided in certain geographical areas and for certain types of work.
+We maintain a list of contractors we trust and know well (though not a comprehensive list of all available contractors) and typically refer those who have participated in our programs or trainings.
+We have no financial connection to the companies we recommend.

-North Carolinians can refer to an online list of existing home performance contractors through our Home Performance with ENERGY STAR Program as one source of reputable contractors.
+North Carolinians can find a list of reputable home performance contractors through our Home Performance with ENERGY STAR program.

-Contact us for additional information or to ask a residential energy efficiency question.
+Contact us for additional information or to ask a residential energy question.